SAP-samples/abap-platform-rap630/exercises/ex3/README_ABAP_ENVIRONMENT.md

 [Home - Cloud ERP Extensibility](../../../../#exercises)

-# Exercise 3 - Extend the CDS data model of the extensible RAP base business object
+# Exercise 3 - Extend the CDS data model using the field extension wizard

 In the preceeding exercise we have extended the _behavior_ of the based RAP BO by adding a determination, a validation and a side effect.